Data Acquisition and Control in parallel

 SIRIUS DAQ systems have already been used in many signal conditioning applications for test bench instrumentation.
 But only as a preamplifier with analog output of +-10 V which was used as an input to the controller analog input stage.

-The secondary input stage can now be completely removed thanks to the direct conversion of analog data to EtherCAT bus inside the SIRIUS data acquisition systems.
+The secondary input stage can now be completely removed thanks to the direct conversion of analog data to the EtherCAT bus inside the SIRIUS data acquisition systems.
 This significantly improves the user experience since there is no need for the additional controller analog inputs.

 The use of od EtherCAT technology in data acquisition and test bench controller has removed the need of additional analog input stage at the controller side

 It is a 2-in-1 instrument.
-The R8rt DAQ system can easily be taken out of the cabinet and also used as high-channel-count and high-speed in-vehicle data logger.
+The R8rt DAQ system can easily be taken out of the cabinet and also used as a high-channel-count and high-speed in-vehicle data logger.

-The Dewesoft R8rt data acquisition system can be used as a in-vehicle data logger or a signal conditioner on a test bench for load analysis feedback and for providing real-time data streams to the test bench controller
+The Dewesoft R8rt data acquisition system can be used as an in-vehicle data logger or a signal conditioner on a test bench for load analysis feedback and for providing real-time data streams to the test bench controller

 This also vastly reduces the cost of required instrumentation and removes kilometers of cabling which indirectly also significantly simplifies the configuration setup.

 The Dewesoft R8rt data acquisition system - can be configured with up to eight SIRIUS analog amplifier slices, and easily taken out of the cabinet and used as an in-vehicle data logger for road load data acquisition